chazsconi/simple_auth/README.md

 ```

 ### Create a user schema
-In this example we are using an Account context
+In this example we are using an Accounts context
 ```elixir
 defmodule MyProject.Accounts.User do
   use Ecto.Schema